hcanfly/CoinToss/README.md

 Instructions
 ------------

-This should work with Xcode 6 and later.
+Updated for Xcode 9 and Swift 4.
+But really on requires iOS 8 (and probably less than that).